16 - Genome Editing

 With the promise that CRISPR-Cas9 brings, there is also uncertainty about the ethics of this technique, particularly when applied to humans.
-Most researchers agree that if we have the tools necessary to treat a genetic disease, then we should use those tools to improve the lives of patients.
-However, considerable disagreement exists as to whether the CRISPR-Cas9 technique should be used to modify gametes-producing cells or embryonic cells.
+Most researchers agree that if we have the tools necessary to treat a genetic disease, we should use those tools to improve the lives of patients.
+However, considerable disagreement exists as to whether the CRISPR-Cas9 technique should be used to modify the germ-line cells that produce gametes or embryos.
 Current laws in the United States prohibit the use of human genome editing in gamete-producing cells.
 Research on human embryos is permitted if the treated human embryos are destroyed before day 14 of development and are not implanted into the womb.

 An important issue to consider with genome editing is that of informed consent.
-An adult can give consent for genome editing that can potentially treat a genetic disease, but when that treatment extends to embryonic genome editing, there is no way to obtain consent from the embryo.
-Public opinion remains divided as to who has the right to make the decision; is it the person who will be affected by the change or the society who is caring for that individual?
+An adult can give consent for genome editing that can potentially treat their genetic disease, but when that treatment extends to future generations, there is no way to obtain consent (developing embryos cannot give consent).
+Public opinion remains divided as to who has the right to make the decision for the embryo; is it the person who develops from the embryo, parents, or the government?

-In November 2018, the press announced that a researcher in China used CRISPR-Cas9 to successfully edit the CCR5 gene in twins (one received the edit while the other did not).
-Knocking out this gene is expected to prevent the treated child from contracting an human immunodeficiency virus (HIV) infection, even when exposed to HIV (their biological father was HIV positive).
+In November 2018, the press announced that a researcher in China used CRISPR-Cas9 to successfully edit the CCR5 gene in human twins (one received the edit while the other did not).
+Knocking out this gene is expected to prevent the treated child from contracting a human immunodeficiency virus (HIV) infection.
 To say the scientific world was upset about this announcement would be an understatement.
 This was the first time that a human baby was born after genome editing was performed.
 The reason why this announcement was not received with congratulations was, in part, due to the lack of informed consent and the failure to make sure that no off-target effects took place before implanting the embryos into the birth mother.
 In fact, it is uncertain if the parents were informed as to the genome editing experiment, or if they were coerced into giving their consent.

 There may never be an international agreement concerning genome editing that can be enforced by all nations.
-Even when there is agreement as to what is ethical and what is not, there will always individuals or poorly regulated nations who will carry out research that is contrary to the moral beliefs of others around the world.
+Even when there is agreement as to what is ethical and what is not, there will always be individuals or nations who will carry out research that is contrary to the moral beliefs of others.
 Important questions to consider include how do we establish laws concerning the ethical practice of scientific research, and how do we penalize those who knowingly disobey those laws?

-In 1956, mathematician and biologist Jacob Bronowski wrote that, as scientists, “We ought to act in such a way that what is true can be verified to be so,” an expression of his belief that it is our right and our duty to explore the unknown.
-The point we are trying to make here is that maybe having large international committees decide what should be practiced and what should be prohibited is not the real question, but rather how can we ensure that research is based on sound scientific principles?
-Decide what research is worth pursuing, then carry out that research as you believe appropriate.
-The scientific knowledge of the world is only as strong as the ethical behaviors of those practicing it.
+In 1956, mathematician and biologist Jacob Bronowski wrote that, as scientists, “We ought to act in such a way that what is true can be verified to be so,” an expression of his belief that it is our right and our duty to explore the unknown and seek truth.
+The point we are trying to make here is that maybe having large international committees decide what should be practiced and what should be prohibited is not the real question, but rather how can we ensure that research done by individuals is based on the priniciple of seeking truth to better the lives of humankind?